Differences between Cross-selling and Upselling

 Graham and Green is a British home lifestyle merchandiser.
 When a customer purchases large furniture items from them and begins to check out, the website shows a cross-sell and suggests small interior accessories such as candles or lamps which complement the larger furniture the customer is purchasing.

-Upsells warranties and protections plans with computers
+Upsells warranties and protection plans with computers

 HP is a leading international PC manufacturer.
 When a customer begins purchasing a computer from them, the website shows upsells through various warranty and protection plans.
 They even include visual indicators to nudge customers toward more comprehensive plans.